Fayetteville police crisis intervention program draws awards from social workers | Arkansas Democrat Gazette

 The department should be able to have a crisis team available seven days a week with limited hours after getting all four teams up and running, Reynolds said.
 He said that likely will happen about the middle of this year.

 Jennings said the officers and social workers have learned from each other.
 Jennings said he's learned proper safety protocol when responding to a home, for instance.
-The officers have learned calling the social workers enables them to close out a call and get to another call quicker, and they won't see as many repeat callers once the social worker gets involved, he said.
+The officers have learned calling the social workers enables them to close out and get to another call quicker.
+They won't see as many repeat callers once the social worker gets involved, he said.